-- (1) Unless otherwise ordered, a lawyer for a party to a case must not enter the case for trial unless the lawyer has given the party written notice of - the approximate legal costs and disbursements of the (a) party up to and including giving the notice; - the estimated future legal costs and disbursements of the (b) party up to but not including the trial; - the estimated length of the trial and the legal costs and (c) disbursements associated with it: - the estimated legal costs and disbursements that the (d) party would have to pay to another party if the party were to lose the case. - Within 14 days after the date on which a party is served with a (2) Form 1 (Entry for trial), the lawyer for the party must give the party written notice of the legal costs and disbursements referred to in subrule (1).
+- (c) the estimated length of the trial and the legal costs and disbursements associated with it; - (d) the estimated legal costs and disbursements that the party would have to pay to another party if the party were to lose the case. - (2) Within 14 days after the date on which a party is served with a Form 1 (Entry for trial), the lawyer for the party must give the party written notice of the legal costs and disbursements referred to in subrule (1).